24900322/JKFLIPFLOP-USING-IF-ELSE/README.md

 ![ex7 time](https://github.com/user-attachments/assets/8641728f-8edd-4061-8b38-0052b4ba818c)

-**RESULTS**
+**RESULTS**:

 To implement JK flipflop using verilog and validating their functionality using their functional tables has been successfully compeleted.